Russian schooner Nikolai: Enslaved

-A week later a band of 50 Makah arrived, with Anna Bulygina with them.
+A week later a band of 50 Makah arrived, with Anna Bulygina among them.
 Anna stated that while she was a slave, Yutramaki, her owner, "was an upright and virtuous man, widely known along the coast.
 He honestly would set us free and send us to the two European ships cruising along the Straits of Juan de Fuca."
 The majority of the group agreed to become slaves, and were traded among nobles in several villages.
 The remaining party members were soon after forcibly enslaved by natives.
 Over the winter of 1809–1810 several promyshlenniki fled their masters for Yutramaki as they faced starvation.